bmeares/Meerschaum/docs/mkdocs/reference/connectors/instance-connectors.md

 ## `#!python get_pipe_columns_types()`

-Return columns and data types (in the style of PostgreSQL).
+Return columns and Pandas data types (you may also return PosgreSQL-style types).
 You may take advantage of automatic dtype enforcement by implementing this method.

 ??? example